Translation:I am Zhang Ming.

 It depends on the context.
 Two strangers introducing each other in China would normally introduce with at least their surnames.
 Only people familiar with each other (close friends, family) would use their first names, so saying their first name without a family name would be unusual in a cultural standpoint.

 Not in Chinese;) As a native, I assure you that you can call him either by Zhang or Ming, or 小张 xiao Zhang.
-But note that 小 contains the meaning of young here, so you can only use this formula 小+surname to call young people.
+But note that 小 contains the meaning of young here, so you can only use this formula 小+surname to address young people.

 For elder people, 老+surname.
 Please be sure the elder you address is at least your acquaitance, not someone you need to pay respect to, then the formula would be surname + title/occupation or more generally 老师 lao shi, literally teacher.